 Mr. H continued treatment with his chiropractors for another 6 months.
 During this treatment, he continued to attempt to work, but slowly declined physically and mentally.
 Despite clear head trauma with loss of consciousness, a deteriorating neurological condition, and repeated requests to be referred to a specialist, the chiropractors chose not to refer him for diagnostic imaging (MRI) or to a medical doctor.
 He was trapped in the L&I system, unable to refer himself to a specialist.

-The jury returned a verdict and found damages of more than $6 Million.
+The jury returned a verdict and found damages of $6.2 Million.

 Six months after his injury, Mr. H finally underwent an MRI at the Department of Labor and Industries request.
 The MRI revealed that a large brain bleed (subdural hematoma) was the cause of his ongoing headaches, blackouts, double vision, cognitive deterioration, balance issues, and sleep disturbance.
 He underwent two craniotomy brain surgeries.
 As a result of the delayed diagnosis and treatment, Mr. H suffered serious and permanent brain injury.

 For more than four years we made it clear Mr. H would settle the case for the insurance policy limits of just 2M.
 Unfortunately, the chiropractors' insurance carrier was unwilling to pay the $2M policy limits that they had purchased to cover them and their clinic for malpractice.
 This made a trial necessary.
 The jury returned a verdict and found damages in excess of $6 million.

 When the insurance company refused to pay the policy benefits its insureds paid for, the Quick | Law Group obtained an assignment of rights from the two chiropractors and sued their insurance company and won, forcing them to pay.